Can you present your book idea in one sentence?

 Create something that makes me, a cynical curmudgeon, say, “Now that is interesting.”
 (Which by the way will help sway the grumpy, “I’ve seen it all” person in the sales or marketing department at a publishing company.)

 And the consumer’s buy-it pitch,

 which becomes the word-of-mouth pitch.

-Did the picture above get your attention?
+Did the picture at the top of the post get your attention?
 Did it make you smile?
-Did it make you want a Taco?
+Did it make you want a taco?
 If so, it was the perfect pitch.